 We’ve all been there.
 You sit down to start a piece of work and writer’s block kicks in – and then procrastination.
 Don’t procrastinate.

 Start by breaking down your UCAS Personal Statement into sections (make a list) so that you’re taking on smaller chunks of content.
-If it helps, draw up a mind map of everything you want to cover.

 Don’t waste time looking up profound quotes or anecdotes.
 Cut to the chase and tell us why you’re applying.
-Check out the UCAS Personal Statement tool for some inspiration and guidance.